Clifford J. Zatz

 Overview

-Cliff Zatz has spent decades “telling stories to strangers” — judges, juries, arbitrators, and mediators — in cutting-edge litigation around the country.
-Clients have turned to Cliff in unpredictable and often unique cases, including multiple-plaintiff and communitywide toxic tort litigation, high-risk product liability actions, contentious environmental litigation, and, more recently, emotionally charged defamation claims.
-In each case, he strives to craft a winning narrative, educating and guiding the decision maker through complex factual disputes and battles of the experts.
+Cliff Zatz is a retired partner at Crowell & Moring.
+Cliff had spent decades “telling stories to strangers” — judges, juries, arbitrators, and mediators — in cutting-edge litigation around the country.
+Clients turned to Cliff in unpredictable and often unique cases, including multiple-plaintiff and communitywide toxic tort litigation, high-risk product liability actions, contentious environmental litigation, and emotionally charged defamation claims.
+In each case, he strived to craft a winning narrative, educating and guiding the decision maker through complex factual disputes and battles of the experts.

-A longtime National Institute for Trial Advocacy faculty member, Cliff has taught for 20 years in its Washington, D.C., regional program, Building Trial Skills.
-He also teaches annually in Crowell’s Trial Excellence Academy.
+A longtime National Institute for Trial Advocacy faculty member, Cliff taught for more than 20 years in its Washington, D.C., regional program, Building Trial Skills.
+He was also a co-founding faculty member and taught annually in Crowell’s Trial Excellence Academy.

-Cliff is an engaged alumnus of Duke Law School.
-He has served both on the board of the Duke Law Alumni Association and as the law school’s representative on the DukeDC regional board of directors.
+Cliff was an engaged alumnus of Duke Law School.
+He served on the boards of the national Duke Law Alumni Association and the DC regional alumni association, and as the law school’s representative on the DukeDC regional board of directors.
 He received a 2021 Forever Duke Award from the university “in celebration of service to Duke.”

 Career & Education